PERSOL HR DATA BANK in APAC

 Regulations

 Indonesia is a multi-racial country consisting of many islands, including Java and Sumatra.
 This geographical characteristic makes for a diversity of religions, cultures, and languages of its citizens.
-Because of this characteristic, Indonesia has a pluralistic legal system that encompasses community-based customary law called Hukum-Adat, which is Islamic law in varying degrees in different provinces, and civil law transplanted during Dutch colonial rule.
+Because of this characteristic, Indonesia has a pluralistic legal system that encompasses community-based customary law called Hukum Adat, which is Islamic law in varying degrees in different provinces, and civil law transplanted during Dutch colonial rule.
 Indonesia uses a civil law system similar to Japan.

 Indonesia's legal system is structured such that the 1945 Constitution is sovereign.
-Various individual laws including, law (Undang-Undang), government regulations in lieu of law (Peraturan Pemerintah Pengganti Undang-Undang), government regulations (Peraturan Pemerintah), presidential regulations (Peraturan Presiden), and other regulations (including regional regulations [Peraturan Daerah]) are subordinate to the 1945 Constitution.
+Various individual laws, including law (Undang-Undang), government regulations in lieu of law (Peraturan Pemerintah Pengganti Undang-Undang), government regulations (Peraturan Pemerintah), presidential regulations (Peraturan Presiden), and other regulations (including regional regulations [Peraturan Daerah]) are subordinate to the 1945 Constitution.
 However, since some inconsistency exists within these legal orders, which remain unremedied, it is sometimes necessary to cooperate with local lawyers to be kept abreast of updates to the laws and legal system of Indonesia.

 *Overview of Common Law and Civil LawCommon Law is a legal system mainly in use in the UK and in nations formerly part of the British Empire (USA, Canada, Australia, New Zealand, etc.), which emphasizes decisions based upon traditions, customs, and precedent.

-On the other hand, civil law developed on the European continent in nations, such as France and Germany, and as a legal system compared to common law, civil law places emphasis on statutes.
+On the other hand, civil law developed on the European continent in nations such as France and Germany, and as a legal system compared to common law, civil law places emphasis on statutes.
 Japan uses a civil law legal system.

-Abundant workforce and laborer-favorable labor laws
+Abundant workforce and laborer-favorable Manpower Laws

 Regarding retirement age, there is no law in Indonesia that directly stipulates the retirement age.
 It is, however, important to note that the age at which employees begin receiving pension benefits is stipulated by law, and a gradual increase is planned by 2043.
-According to government regulation No. 45 of 2015, although the retirement age was 57 in 2021, it will be increased to 58 in 2022; this upward progression every three years is scheduled to continue until the retirement age reaches 65 in 2043.
+According to Government Regulation No. 45 of 2015, although the retirement age was 57 in 2021, it will be increased to 58 in 2022; this upward progression every three years is scheduled to continue until the retirement age reaches 65 in 2043.
 It should also be noted that the Labor Bureau instructs companies to set the retirement age as the same age as the pension age.

 Religious consideration

-Indonesia is the world's largest Islamic country, and Indonesian labor law demands that employers give special consideration for prayers and show respect to employees' religious values (Act of the Republic of Indonesia, Number 13, Year 2003, Concerning Manpower [hereinafter called the "Labor Law"], Article 86, Paragraph 1, Item c).
-An employer is obligated to provide adequate opportunities for employees to pray and worship God (Labor Law, Article 80), as well as to pay wages if employees have to be absent from work because of mandated participation in religious rituals (Labor Law, Article 93, Paragraph 2, Item e).
-In addition, an employer is prohibited from terminating employees on the grounds that they are absent from work as a result of practicing what is required by their religion (Labor Law, Article 153, Paragraph 1, Item c) or for the reason that they are of a different belief and religion (Labor Law, Article 153, Paragraph 1, Item i).
-Another characteristic of Indonesian labor law regarding religion is that an employer is obligated to pay a religious festivity allowance (see also 4-5, bonus and religious festivity allowance), which does not exist in Malaysia and Singapore.
+Indonesia is the world's largest Islamic country, and Indonesian Manpower Law demands that employers give special consideration to prayers and show respect to employees' religious values (Law No. 13 of 2003 on Manpower [hereinafter called the "Manpower Law"], Article 86, Paragraph 1, Item c).
+An employer is obligated to provide adequate opportunities for employees to pray and worship God (Manpower Law, Article 80), as well as to pay wages if employees have to be absent from work because of mandated participation in religious rituals (Manpower Law, Article 93, Paragraph 2, Item e).
+In addition, an employer is prohibited from terminating employees on the grounds that they are absent from work as a result of practicing what is required by their religion (Manpower Law, Article 153, Paragraph 1, Item c) or for the reason that they are of a different belief and religion (Manpower Law, Article 153, Paragraph 1, Item i).
+Another characteristic of the Indonesian Manpower Law regarding religion is that an employer is obligated to pay a religious festivity allowance (see also 4-5, bonus and religious festivity allowance), which does not exist in Malaysia and Singapore.

 Use of Indonesian language

-In Indonesia, the use of the Indonesian language is obligatory by law when signing a contract with an Indonesian corporation, government authority, or citizen.1
+In Indonesia, the use of the Indonesian language is obligatory by Law when signing a contract with an Indonesian corporation, government authority, or citizen.1

-Overview of basic labor laws of Indonesia
+Overview of basic manpower laws of Indonesia

 Legal system regarding labor issues